Dipole Localization Using An Integrated Radio Frequency Atomic Magnetometer: Result and Discussion

 Overall, the experimental data show strong agreement with theoretical models, with reduced chi-square values close to one in most cases.
 Observed discrepancies are primarily attributed to environmental interference, dipole misalignment and idealized assumptions about the dipole.
 While these factors contribute to deviations, the general agreement remains robust.
 These results are used find the position of the dipole.

 Figure~\ref{fig:Position} (a), (b), and (c) illustrate the coordinates of the dipole as calculated from magnetic fields alone as compared to the physical coordinates, for displacement exclusively along the \textit{x}-axis, the \textit{y}-axis, and along the diagonal, respectively.
 Coordinates are with respect to the midpoint between the two measurement positions, and larger error bars reflect measurements made when the magnetic fields are weaker.
 Overall there is good agreement between the position determined by the magnetometer and the physical position in all three experiments.
 The motion along the ruler, is observed in the corresponding coordinate, that is $x$ in Fig.~\ref{fig:Position}(a) with $y$ at zero, $y$ in Fig.~\ref{fig:Position}(b) with $x$ zero, and in both $x$ and $y$ in Fig.~\ref{fig:Position}(c).
 In each, the constant displacement of the dipole from the sensor plane by $L = 19.5$~cm is observed through the $z$-coordinate.
-To underline the potential use of the technique to locate a covert target in a three dimensional space, Fig.~\ref{3D_position} plots the potential volume in which the dipole may be located according to the positions and error bars of Figure~\ref{fig:Position}.
+To underline the potential use of the technique to locate a covert target in a three dimensional space, Fig.~\ref{3D_position}a plots the potential volume in which the dipole may be located according to the positions and error bars of Fig.~\ref{fig:Position}.Unsurprisingly, error in localization increases when the dipole is far away from the sensor, as the field strength from a magnetic dipole falls off as $1/r^3$, as described in Eq.\ref{dipole_moment}.
+Figure \ref{3D_position} b shows the localization error, taken from the mean of the error bars in Fig.\ref{fig:Position} at each position, scales roughly as $d^3$, where $d$ is the dipole’s distance from the origin, the midpoint between sensor measurement positions, as shown in Fig.\ref{fig:Dipole_Position}.

 \FloatBarrier